Ace the FERPA and HIPAA Challenge 2026 – Unlock the Secrets to Success!

-The right to inspect and review their child's education records
+The right for students to read their own records

 Next Question